quale-quest/sql-mvc/README.md

 in creating a true "application programming language" (or DSL of you prefer), as opposed to using a general purpose language (JavaScript) for writing applications.

-This is not a toy,it is under full-time active development, with the objective to match and beat any other technologies hands down.

-In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now we have added a few more extensions to SQL, to create QUery Application Language Extensions (QUALE) - it is that simple.
+In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now I have added a few more extensions to SQL, to create QUery Application Language Extensions (QUALE) - it is that simple.

 **Recent change log: Divout popup, Automatic JIT compiler, Windows Installer and dev environment with syntax highlighting.**